bocchino/AppleCore/Emacs/README.md

 2. A caps lock minor mode, which is on by default.
 It can be turned off by toggling `caps-lock-mode`.

+3. Comment support: Pressing ESC-c moves the point to the beginning of the line and inserts a comment character, a space, and 37 dashes.
+This is useful for AppleCore-style comments, which are inspired by the old SC Macro Assembler style of comment.
+These comments really stand out, and they show at a glance how the code is organized.
+See the programs in $APPLECORE/Programs for examples.

-3. Minimal indentation support, as follows:
+4. Minimal indentation support, as follows:

   - AVM files, and CONST and DATA declarations in AppleCore files, use Emacs-standard relative indentation.
 Pressing TAB inserts enough space to move the cursor position to the start of the next word in the previous line, or to the next tab stop if there is no word in the previous line.
 This indentation style is useful for for lining up labels and declarations.

   - For other declarations in AppleCore files, inserting space in the middle of the line doesn't make sense; and in the case of statement blocks, the indentation should occur from the left.
     Therefore these declarations use the following simple strategy:
-      TAB indents the entire line by the current tab width (the default is 2) unless the current line is to the left of the previous line, in which case the line is pushed over to match the previous line.
+    TAB indents the entire line by the current tab width (the default is 2) unless the current line is left of the previous line, in which case the line is pushed over to match the previous line.

 This simple indentation scheme seems to work fairly well.
-Implementing full-fledged auto-indentation requires parsing the code, and I have not been able to find good tool support for this.
+Implementing full-fledged auto-indentation requires parsing, and I have not been able to find adequate tool support for this.
 Writing a parser from scratch does not seem warranted at this time.

 To use the modes, include the following lines in your .emacs file: